luca-martial/entity-normalization-engine/README.md

 *Remaining task: generate python scripts for each category, make sure code is tested and ready to be used.*

 **Part 2**: General Normalization Engine

+**Update**: The final approach will be to use NLI-based Zero Shot Text Classification as a first step.
+We can use Facebook's [bart-large-mnli](https://huggingface.co/facebook/bart-large-mnli) model and HuggingFace's zero-shot classification pipeline.
+We could also use the manual approach with native Transformers/PyTorch code if for any reason we didn't like using the former.

 My first thought in this part was to use the approach outlined in part 1, with the addition of Named Entity Recognition (NER) right after the text pre-processing step.
 This would allow to separate all strings into their respective categories (serial numbers, physical goods, locations, company addresses, company names) and would allow us to use the category-specific normalization engines that were built in part 1.
 The issues are that NER works best when words have a context within a sentence and entity types such as serial numbers and addresses would have to be custom-trained.
 We would also still be relying on the rule-based cleaning engines developed in part 1 instead of making use of intelligent systems.